Open Bible with journal finding the best place to start reading the Bible

 Now that you have the best place to start reading the Bible figured out, you may want to consider a Bible reading plan that will guide you as you read through different sections and parts of the Bible.
 There are a number of different Bible reading plans, so knowing what you are looking for will help you find the plan that fits your needs and is the best place to start reading the Bible for you.

-• Chronological Bible Reading Plan – A chronological Bible reading plan is designed to guide you through the books of the Bible in the order of the events and when they were written down.
-This is much different than reading straight through the Bible from cover to cover and some of the books of the Bible were written much later than when the events actually took place and how they were arranged in the physical book of the Bible.
+• Chronological Bible Reading Plan – A chronological Bible reading plan is designed to guide you through the books of the Bible in the chronological order of the events and when they were written down.
+This is much different than reading straight through the Bible from cover to cover as some of the books of the Bible were written much later than when the events actually took place and how they were arranged in the physical book of the Bible.

 Bible Study Tools offers a free chronological Bible reading plan that you can download and print today.